cyberman54/ESP32-Paxcounter/README.md

 To add your device to myDevices Cayenne platform select "Cayenne-LPP" from Lora device list and use the CayenneLPP payload encoder.

 To track a paxcounter device with on board GPS and at the same time contribute to TTN coverage mapping, you simply activate the [TTNmapper integration](https://www.thethingsnetwork.org/docs/applications/ttnmapper/) in TTN Console.
-The formats *plain* and *packed* generate the fields `latitude`, `longitude` and `hdop` required by ttnmapper.
+Both formats *plain* and *packed* generate the fields `latitude`, `longitude` and `hdop` required by ttnmapper.
+Important: set TTN mapper port filter to '4' (paxcounter GPS Port).

 Hereafter described is the default *plain* format, which uses MSB bit numbering.
 Under /TTN in this repository you find some ready-to-go decoders which you may copy to your TTN console: